1. The Reporting Code

 Child abuse is any form of threatening or violent interaction of a physical, psychological or sexual nature with a minor.
 This includes actively or passively violent interaction on the part of the parents or other persons with whom the minor is in a relationship of dependence or non-freedom, and as a result of which the minor has suffered or may suffer serious harm in the form of physical or psychological injury.

-Pupils are the children to whom employees provide their professional services.
+Students are the children to whom employees provide their professional services.

 How should employees act in case of signals or suspicions of domestic violence or child abuse?